explosiveghast12/AI-Making-AI/README.txt

+NOTE:
+There are text files in the input/output folders in order to test the training, it's not supposed to be a specific dataset.

 So, here's my journal of using AI to make AI:

 Using a more specific prompt seems to have helped so far.